-- 1) The external surface of the building is predominantly brick in structure with uPVC fascia and cement fibre soffits.
+- 1) The external surface of the building is predominantly brick structure with uPVC fascia and cement fibre soffits.
 The roof is pitched and fitted with concrete interlocking roof tiles on the roof.

-- 2) UPVC double-glazed units have been installed in each flat and on the communal stairway.
-A security/safety light is fitted above the access door and at the rear of the property located on 2-4 Springfield Lane.
+- 2) uPVC double-glazed units have been installed in each flat and on the communal stairway.
+A security light is fitted above the access door and at the rear of the property.
 The entrance door is uPVC with glazed panels.